Ready to find the perfect college degree?

 In addition to education, certification, and training, becoming a meeting and event planner requires certain personal qualities.
 These qualities may be innate or developed outside the classroom.
 Qualities that prove to be beneficial in the industry include:

-Communication skills: Solid communication skills are beneficial to any job, but come in especially handy for an event or meeting planner.
+Communication skills: Solid communication skills are beneficial to any job.
+They come in especially handy for an event or meeting planner.
 Since this occupation requires verbal exchange of information between clients, staff, and suppliers, it is important to be able to communicate effectively.
 Oral and written communication skills can be honed in school, but some degree of natural ability is required.

 Creativity: Event planners, especially those working as wedding planners, often develop creative solutions to fit budget constraints and solve issues that arise during planning.
 Being creative is an essential part of the job.
 If the client has a small budget, or if decorating issues arise, solutions must be found.
 It takes creativity and ingenuity to accomplish these tasks.